I do not know his name, so I call it 'Dào'. (Chapter 25 of the Dàodéjīng).

-Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution and only six Shaolin monks survived.
+Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution, and for example only six Shaolin monks survived.
 Today are again several thousand monks training in the Shaolin order to which the emperors permitted in the past to spread the Chan-buddhism and their Qigong-exercises in China because of their achievements.

-The Daozang, compiled with imperial order in 1409, dates back to the fifth century, when the three categories Lingbao, Shangqing ('highest purity', visual meditations) and San Huangwen emerged.
-It contains the canon of originally 1400 texts from the writings of the Taoist monks.
+The Daozang, compiled on imperial command in 1409, dates back to the fifth century, when the three categories Lingbao, Shangqing ('highest purity', visual meditations) and San Huangwen emerged.
+It contains the canon of originally 1400 texts of scriptures of Taoist monks and masters.
 Therefore come most classical texts of the Daoist canon from later times.

-The internal secret doctrine stayed however preserved orally in family traditions.
-Out of geografic reasons, the Taoism mixed up with the Mahayana buddhism(Chan) and developed higher spirituality.
+The internal secret doctrine was however preserved orally in family traditions.
+Out of geografic reasons, the Taoism mixed up with the Mahayana buddhism(Chan) during the Han-period and thendeveloped higher spirituality.